emipa606/JurassicRimworld/README.md

 Able to be added to current saves.

 Compatible with Dinosauria and Megafauna.

-Got bug reports, want to suggest a feature for the mod?
-Hop on over to the discord!
-Have fun! https://discord.gg/3GeZZq5

 KNOWN ISSUES:
 If you are having issues with certain buildings not appearing upon constructing the blueprint, please move this mod to the top of your load order underneath Core and Hugslib if you have it.
 Thank you to NineCities for finding this solution.